Editor's Picks

 ✗ Cons

 Soony is the 90s website template for brands that understand their visual identity is a competitive weapon.
-The curvy graphics, the chunky color work, the product-forward layout - everything is designed to make visitors feel they've found something genuinely different online, not just another Squarespace store.
-For e-commerce brands whose products carry the same energy as the template - irreverent, individual, made with love and a distinct point of view - Soony creates a digital space where the personality of the brand and the personality of the shopping experience become the same thing.
+The curvy graphics, the chunky color work, the product-forward layout, everything is designed to make visitors feel they've found something genuinely different online, not just another Squarespace store.
+For e-commerce brands whose products carry the same energy as the template, irreverent, individual, made with love and a distinct point of view, Soony creates a digital space where the personality of the brand and the personality of the shopping experience become the same thing.

 Rotate